Laser Welding for Ductwork

 Recently US Duct invested in a laser welder for seam welding duct and tubing.
 The question you are probably asking is why and what does it do for me?
 And frankly that was the question we asked on your behalf prior to shelling out the money.
 I mean after all our product was already good, functioned well and everyone seems to be happy with it.
 So we really did ask ourselves- ‘If it ain’t broke why fix it?’

-Actually there were some practical ‘product’ related reasons:
+Actually there were some practical ‘product’ related reasons to choosing laser welding for our ductwork:

 1. The laser weld will give us a rounder duct making the adjustable sleeve fit tighter, but actually the old ‘fit’ was pretty good.